-This example if for a child who has a fear of frogs, but is also very interested in science and animals.
-The goal of these exposures is to help the child hold a frog comfortably, a wish they have because of their interests.
+This example is for a younger kid who has a fear of frogs, but is also very interested in science and animals.
+The goal of these exposures is to help the kid hold a frog comfortably, a wish they have because of their interests.
 The example on the Fear Thermometer worksheet also deals with this worry; you can refer back to it now if needed (Anxiety Skill 1).